Machine learning in bioinformatics: Self-supervised learning (Attention and Transformer Models)

 Unlike supervised methods, self-supervised learning methods learn representations without relying on annotated data.
 That is well-suited for genomics, where high throughput sequencing techniques can create potentially large amounts of unlabeled data.
 Some examples of self-supervised learning methods applied on genomics include DNABERT and Self-GenomeNet.

+Because of their parallelism and the ability to extract correlation across the whole sequences, transformer-based models achieve state-of-the-art performance in a variety of important tasks such as machine translation and question answering.
+The vanilla transformer model can be divided into two parts: encoder and decoder, which have similar basic architectures composed of a stack of identical blocks.
+Each block consists of two kinds of sub-layers: the multi-head attention sub-layer and the position-wise feed-forward sub-layer.
+Both kinds of sublayers are followed by layer normalization.
+A residual connection around every sub-layer will be applied in each block to speed up the training process.